VulcanJS/vulcan-docs/source/theming.md

 ### Loading

 A simple loading spinner component you can use to show loading states.
-Its corresponding styles currently live in the `nova:base-styles` package.
+Its corresponding styles currently live in the `vulcan:base-styles` package.

 ### ModalTrigger